What are the reasons for manoeuvres in a driving test?

 2. Demonstrate reasonable accuracy.

-3. Display good effective observations and show consideration and awareness for other road users.
+3. Display good effective observations and show consideration and awareness for others.

 You will be asked by the DSA examiner to carry out one of the following manoeuvres during your test: